xone4/NexusAI-Cognitive-Lab/README.md

 4.  **Pillar 4: Extreme Context Engineering**
     The AI's behavior is governed by highly detailed operational instructions (the `System Instruction`).
 This core prompt defines its role as an Orchestrator, outlines the protocols for delegating to Sub-Agents, and sets the standards for planning and execution.

+## Core Concepts in Action

+Observe the four pillars directly within the Cognitive Lab:

+1.  **Explicit Planning in the Cognitive Canvas**: When you submit a query, the AI doesn't respond immediately.
+It first generates a multi-step plan, visible in the main dashboard.
+As the Architect, you can **review, edit, and approve** this plan before execution, making you a co-author in the AI's reasoning process.

+2.  **Hierarchical Delegation in the Replicas View**: The AI uses the `delegate_task_to_replica` tool in its plans.
+Watch in the **Replicas** view as the core orchestrator assigns tasks to its Sub-Agents (Cognitive Replicas), and their status changes from `Active` to `Executing Task` in real-time.

+3.  **Persistent Memory in the Memory Explorer**: The AI's long-term memory is not just an abstract concept.
+It's a tangible, searchable database of past experiences.
+The AI uses the `recall_memory` tool to query this archive, and you can browse its entire history—complete with emotional tags and salience scores—in the **Memory Explorer**.

+4.  **Extreme Context Engineering via Introspection**: The AI's behavior is guided by a master prompt.
+Use the **Inspect Directives** button in the Command Center to view this raw context, including its persona, learned directives from the Dreaming Chamber, and operational protocols.

 ## Key Features